mimove/Coupling-API/OpenFOAM_Nektar_API/README.md

 # Instructions to couple OpenFOAM with CWIPI

-cwipiIcoFoam is the a solver based on icoFoam, with a few additional lines with calls to CWIPI functions:
+cwipiIcoFoam is a solver based on icoFoam, with a few additional lines with calls to CWIPI functions:
 ```
 cwipiCoupling(mesh);
 ...